Bhajarangi 2

-Bhajarangi 2 is an Indian Kannada-language fantasy action film written and directed by Harsha, and produced by Jayanna-Bogendra under the banner of Jayanna Combines.
-It stars Shiva Rajkumar, Bhavana and Cheluvaraj in the lead roles, while Kuri Prathap, Dusyanth Rai, Saurav Lokesh, Prakash Thuminad and Shruthi appear in supporting roles.
+Bhajarangi 2 is a 2021 Indian Kannada-language fantasy action film written and directed by A. Harsha, and produced by Jayanna-Bogendra under the banner of Jayanna Combines.
+It stars Shiva Rajkumar in a dual role, alongside Shruthi, Bhavana and Cheluvaraj in the lead roles, while Kuri Prathap, Dusyanth Rai, Saurav Lokesh, and Prakash Thuminad appears in other supporting roles.
+Despite the title, the film is not a sequel to the 2013 film Bhajarangi and is a namesake sequel.

 The film was released theatrically on 29 October 2021 and received mixed-to-positive reviews from critics.

 Plot

-Araka, a tribesman makes money by producing drugs from Ayurvedic plants, found in his territory and selling them.
-Sudheendra, a priest, is performing penance since many years, with the help of a sage.
+Araka, a tribesman, makes money by producing drugs from Ayurvedic plants, found in his territory, and selling them.
+Sudheendra, a priest, has been performing penance for many years, with the help of a sage.

-One day, a seller buys drugs from Araka and the drugs earns him a profit.
-The seller provides to him.
+One day, a seller buys drugs from Araka, and the drugs earn him a profit.
 He asks Araka for a truckload of drugs to sell, but Araka's assistant tells him that it is not easy to produce them due to the shortage of labour.
-The seller advises them that there are many people in the nearby villages, who can be kidnapped for labor.
+The seller advises them that many people in the nearby villages can be kidnapped for labor.
 While celebrating a festival, the villagers are suddenly attacked and captured by Araka's men.
 Anji tries to stop him as his sister Alamelamma and girlfriend Chinminiki are also captured, but is beaten and thrown out of the village by Araka.

 Araka's assistant stops him, where Araka gets enraged and decapitates his assistant.
 Araka takes all the captured villagers.
-Anji gets dejected about failing to save the villagers from Araka, and commits suicide in Sudheendra's cave.
+Anji gets dejected about failing to save the villagers from Araka and commits suicide in Sudheendra's cave.
 Suddenly, a supernatural force from the sky arrives, where the sage notices the sky and takes Anji's soul.
-It is revealed that Araka once had a enemy in the form of Bhajarangi, a forest officer and Anji doppelgänger.
-Bhajarangi had freed the tyranny rule of Araka's father Jagrava by killing him, due to which Araka poisoned the village and killed his own tribesman due to having betrayed Jagrava and joined Bhajarangi in the first place.
+It is revealed that Araka once had an enemy in the form of Bhajarangi, a forest officer and Anji's doppelgänger.
+Bhajarangi had freed the tyrannical rule of Araka's father Jagrava by killing him, due to which Araka poisoned the village and killed his own tribesman, having betrayed Jagrava and joined Bhajarangi in the first place.

-Anji's body is now taken to Sudheendra where he lets Bhajarangi's soul possess Anji and heads to finish Araka.
+Anji's body is now taken to Sudheendra, where he uses his kundalini energy to summon Lord Vishnu, who lets Bhajarangi's soul possess Anji and heads to finish Araka.
 Anji/Bhajarangi arrives at Araka's den and finishes him off.
-Bhajarangi tells Sudheendra to spread about the awareness of Ayurveda, to which he agrees.
-Sudheendra provides his knowledge to Anji and dies, where Anji reviews and continues Sudheendra's mission.
+Bhajarangi tells Sudheendra to spread the awareness of Ayurveda, to which he agrees.
+Sudheendra provides his knowledge to Anji and dies, where Anji revives and continues Sudheendra's mission.